cldrn/ctf4-codeql-and-chill-java/README.md

         )
     }
 ```
-After this, we get our 6 results as expected!
+And we get our 6 results as expected!

 ![](img/1.1.PNG)

 ## Step 1.2: Setting up our sinks
-It is time to set up our sinks as the first argument of method calls to `buildConstraintViolationWithTemplate`:
+It is time to configure our sinks as the first argument of method calls to `buildConstraintViolationWithTemplate`:
 ```java
 /*
 * isBuildConstraintViolationWithTemplate